erikabarcott/profitbricks-sdk-groovy/Readme.md

 | de/fra | Germany | Frankfurt |
 | de/fkb | Germany | Karlsruhe |

-To create an IP block, establish the parameters and then call `create`.
+To create an IP block, establish the parameters, then call `create`.

 ```
 IPBlock ip = new IPBlock(